EC528-Fall-2024/container-native-fs-interposer/README.md

 2. Sprint 2
 - Create scaffold for the CSI plugin
-- Mount the passthrough FUSE filesystem.
+- Mount the passthrough FUSE filesystem

 3. Sprint 3
-Implement new utility FUSE filesystems for throttling/fault injection/etc., integrate the FUSE filesystems with CSI.
+- Implement new utility FUSE filesystems for throttling/fault injection/etc.
+- Integrate the FUSE filesystems with CSI

 4. Sprint 4
 - Implement tracing and metrics with OTEL